W. Steve Albrecht

 Albrecht has a bachelor's degree from BYU and a Ph.D. in accounting and an M.B.A. from the University of Wisconsin–Madison.
 He was a professor at the University of Illinois before he joined the BYU faculty in 1977.
 He was also previously an employee of Deloitte & Touche.

-Albrecht is a certified public accountant, a Certified Internal Auditor and a Certified Fraud Examiner.
+Albrecht is a certified public accountant, a Certified Internal Auditor, and a Certified Fraud Examiner.

-From 1990 to 1998 Albrecht was the director of BYU's School of Accounting.
+From 1990 to 1998, Albrecht was the director of BYU's School of Accounting.

-Albrecht was president of the Association of Certified Fraud Examiners from 1989 to 1992 and the president of the American Accounting Association from 1997 to 1998.
+Albrecht was president of the ACFE from 1989 to 1992 and president of the AAA from 1997 to 1998.
+The American Institute of Certified Public Accountants awarded him the Distinguished Achievement in Accounting Education Award in 2001.

 Albrecht has served on the boards of directors of SkyWest Airlines, Cypress Semiconductor, Red Hat, Inc., ICON Health & Fitness and Bonneville International.

 Albrecht is married to the former LeAnn Christiansen.
 They are the parents of six children.
+He and his wife live in Bicknell, Utah where he serves on the town council.